noFlowWater/signage_solution/README.md

 This guide will help you set up and run the project in your local environment.
 Follow these steps to get started.

+> **Note:** This guide is tailored for a setup on **a single local PC**.
+It can also be adapted for multi-server environments, accommodating both centralized and distributed systems efficiently.

+> **Note:** For effective data processing, we recommend hosting both the **Flask application and database on the same system**.
+This setup reduces latency and improves operational efficiency, especially for large, user-specific models.

 ## Installation

 The process for installing and setting up the project is as follows.
 This template does not rely on any external dependencies or services.